-Since then, I’ve illustrated over two dozen books, including my NY Times bestselling bat series ( Bats at the Beach, Bats at the Library, Bats at the Ballgame, and Bats in the Band).
-My newest book is Gator Dad (coming May, 2016).
+Since then, I’ve illustrated almost thirty books, including my NY Times bestselling bat series ( Bats at the Beach, Bats at the Library, Bats at the Ballgame, and Bats in the Band).
+My newest book is THE ROUGH PATCH (coming August, 2018), and will be followed in October by Got to Get to Bear's!
 My first two written-and-illustrated titles were Hamlet and the Enormous Chinese Dragon Kite (1994), and Hamlet and the Magnificent Sandcastle (2001).

 One of my great joys as a grown author and illustrator is to be able to visit elementary schools around the country, working with young writers and illustrators as they create their own stories (see Schools).
 It feels as though it's all come full-circle.

 I now live in a seaside town in Massachusetts with my wife, my daughter, and two cats.
 My hobbies are bicycling, woodworking, and tending a big vegetable garden behind the house.
 I’m very interested in old-fashioned food preparation, too, and sometimes try making my own kimchi, sauerkraut, cheese, and other things (including a vinegar-laced drink called switchel, which I kind of liked but which everybody else in my family thought was really nasty).

 I also read a lot, which I think is important—it keeps my imagination going, and leaves me feeling much more relaxed than television does!